 You need the facts and MEE has materials evaluation down to a science.
 MEE’s depth of experience in the materials engineering industry combined with rigorous testing standards, thorough failure investigations and comprehensive written analysis will give you the impartial expertise you need.

 Forensic engineering is the application of scientific and engineering principles to settle disputes between two or more parties.
 These disputes typically arise when a product or structure fails to perform as expected and causes a loss to one of the parties.
 Forensic engineering is practiced for insurance companies evaluating claims for payment or subrogation and for attorneys pleading or defending product liability law suits.
 Engineering evaluation determines the cause or causes of the failure to help assign liability for the damages.

-Most failures involve materials damage of some sort.
+Most failures involve materials damage of some sort to the materials comprising the failed component(s).
 Therefore, materials engineering is often an integral aspect of forensic engineering investigations.
-Evaluation of the materials behavior using standard failure analysis practices typically identifies the failure mode, and this information, on its own or in combination with other engineering evaluations, leads to determination of the root cause and liability.
+Evaluation of the materials behavior using standard failure analysis practices typically identifies the failure mechanism, and this information, on its own or in combination with other engineering evaluations, leads to determination of the root cause and liability.
 The special skill required for forensic engineering is the ability of the analyst to break down the technical issues for interpretation by nontechnical people, such as attorneys. agents, judges, and juries.

 The staff at MEE has been involved with a wide variety of product liability cases.
 MEE's principal engineer, Larry Hanke, has been performing forensic engineering evaluations and testifying as an expert witness for 30 years (Curriculum Vitae).
 Our laboratory includes facilities and analytical capabilities required for many forensic engineering examinations.
-Our expertise is focused on material engineering, but MEE routinely collaborates with experienced investigators, engineers, and scientists in other disciplines as needed.
+Our expertise is focused on material engineering, but MEE routinely collaborates with experienced investigators, engineers, and scientists in other disciplines as needed for complex investigations.